jamesvanmil/ldcx5/engine.md

 		end
 	end

-edit to establish an alias for those who aren't paying attention:
+edit to establish an alias for those who aren't paying attention to the code structure:

 	$ vim lib/hydra_myplugin.rb